Vengadesan017/Udemy-Newt/Java/Java_full_stack/Readme.md

      - unbounded - public static void printList(List<?> list)
      - Upperbound - public static void printNumbers(List<? extends Number> numbers) { (  only number
      - lower bound - public static void addNumbers(List<? super Integer> list) {
+- Threads
+  - state
+    New: The thread is created but not yet started.
+    Runnable: The thread is ready to run and is waiting for CPU time
+    Blocked: The thread is blocked and waiting for a resource or lock.
+    Waiting: The thread is waiting indefinitely for another thread to perform a particular action.
+    Terminated: The thread has completed execution.